-This new course is designed to stimulate thinking about the ethical dilemmas and professional difficulties you may encounter when working with people suffering emotional distress.
+This new course is designed to stimulate deeper thinking about the ethical dilemmas and professional difficulties you may encounter when working with people suffering emotional distress.
 It gives you sound principles to remember and realistic guidelines to follow whenever difficult ethical situations arise.

 The guidance offered is not a list of static ‘rules’ but a framework of interlocking ideas and insights through which it is possible to create clear and reasonable codes of professional conduct to help ensure we act ethically.
-The course discussions raise important considerations and give you valuable insights about the evolution of ethical behaviour and the nature of ethical problems.

 Why this course is needed

 We live in a world that, despite technological progress, seems to have lost its moral compass.
 It should go without saying that all therapists should act ethically with their patients, but some don’t.
 The consequences of this can prove distressing and even damaging for the client involved, and, for the practitioner, can mean anything from public censure, suspension from practice, or full-scale striking off.

 So, in addition to following guidelines and a code of practice, therapists need to develop a sound inner intuition of what the right thing to do is in any particular circumstance.
 However, developing this intuition requires us to escape from our mental pigeon-holes so that we can develop richer patterns of thought, through consideration of a wide range of potential pitfalls and ethical dilemmas, to draw upon and return to throughout our professional lives.

 - The foundations of ethics